 Ulysses and the deep feminine, Embodiment, Landscapes from the History House, Further Down the Line, Down the Line, The Sewing Room, Veils and Scientific Prayer.

 Embodiment is an exploration of cyclical themes around family life.
 It’s a study in charcoal with an emphasis on energetic dynamism and mark-making from observing movement.VISIT GALLERY

-The Landscapes from the History House imagery drifts between reality and abstraction and is influenced by the Irish landscape and English seascape.
-Inspired by The History House, a book of poetry by Kieran Furey, which embraces the childhood landscape that inspired me and also raises forgotten questions about the Great Irish Famine.
+Landscapes from the History House imagery drifts between reality and abstraction and is influenced by the Irish landscape and English seascape.
+Inspired by The History House, a book of poetry by Kieran Furey, which embraces the landscape that inspired me.

 This work continues the exploration of the journey taken in Down the Line.
 It concentrates more on the paradox of our role as ‘Destroyer and Preserver’ of the archaeology of the Irish boglands and formal aspects of its flora’s colours and textures.

 I grew up in the West of Ireland where stretches of tarmac road through the unspoilt boglands were referred to as ‘Line’.
 I returned to this ‘Line’ that I travelled in my childhood and used its meanings, metaphors, memories and its quiet beauty.

 This work in this collection questions the role of women and painting within the history of fine art practice.
 Inspired by the unwritten and unacknowledged histories of women whose stories lie hidden behind the great paintings of the past.

 We view history through particular windows of fact – some of which are clearer and more distinct and others less informed.
 They can be romanticised, like a dust of snow can change a landscape, or thin veils of fabric can be so seductive.

 This work was developed following a visit to Moscow in 1992.
 At the time the Human Genome Project was progressing in the West and a new and liberated Russia was rediscovering its religious heritage and opening its doors to worship.